-The Chautauqua Watershed Conservancy constantly works toward its mission of preserving and enhancing the water quality, scenic beauty and ecological health of the lakes, streams and watershed of the Chautauqua Region.
+The Chautauqua Watershed Conservancy works to preserve and enhance the water quality, scenic beauty and ecological health of the lakes, streams, wetlands and watersheds of the Chautauqua Region.

 Some of our priority projects include:

 - The Cassadaga Lakes Nature Park.
 CWC is poised to purchase 77 acres of land on Upper Cassadaga Lake, including 26 acres of lakeshore wetlands.
 The site filters runoff from 1,800 acres of farms and roadways upstream, and the site will provide recreational and educational opportunities for the public.

 - Clear Waters Land Conservation Program.
 CWC works with property owners to permanently conserve sensitive wetlands and lake tributaries to reduce the amount of plant- and algae-promoting nutrients to our lakes.
 Under the Clear Waters Land Conservation Program, CWC is working to conserve 33 acres of forested floodplain on Goose Creek in Ashville, 49 acres of forested Cheney Creek stream corridor upstream from Cheney Point, a steep Chautauqua Lake shore land slope on state Route 394 and the crown of Chautauqua, a northern Chautauqua County escarpment that includes gorges, glens, wetlands, streams and forests that feed the streams that feed Chautauqua Lake’s tributaries.